mihirk284/GSoC2020/README.md

 The point colors help rudimentarily segment the part of the environment.

 We created a material that is displayed as a flat square facing the user's camera to add this capability.
-This material allows the user to change the color or every point and hence make use of this feature when the point cloud is being implemented.
+This material allows the user to change the color of every point.
+This material can be used further when the point cloud is implemented.

 The Pull Request can be seen here:- [Add LidarVisual point colors for Ogre1 #124](https://github.com/ignitionrobotics/ign-rendering/pull/124)

 ---

 After this implementation was done, it was time to integrate the LidarVisual from the ign-rendering library into the ign-gazebo simulator.

+The Pull Request can be tracked here:- [Visualize Lidar Plugin for ign-gazebo #301](https://github.com/ignitionrobotics/ign-gazebo/pull/301)

-An interface had to be created using the Qt framework.
-Options are provided to the user to:-
+An interface has been created using the Qt framework.
+Options are provided to:-

 >* Turn the visual ON/OFF.
 >* Select the message topic to visualize.
->* Select type of lidar visual between Points, Rays and Triangle Strips.
+>* Select type of lidar visual between Points, Rays, and Triangle Strips.
 >* Display sensor properties in the plugin window.
 >* Choose to display only the sensor rays that are hitting an obstacle.